cashapp/paparazzi/README.md

 #### Applying to an application module

-`Paparazzi.inflate` would return `null` because the application module merges resources into a binary format which is not supported yet.
+Application module merges resources into a binary format which is not supported yet.

 See [tracking issue](https://github.com/cashapp/paparazzi/issues/107) for more details.